AltahhanAi/Data_Science/docs/content/unit2/02_04_measuring_performance.md

 𝒏 = TP+ TN+ FP+ FN
 $$

-this is regardless of the distribution of the correctly and incorrectly classified instances.
+This is regardless of the distribution of the correctly and incorrectly classified instances.

 We define the Accuracy of a classifier as the rate of correctly classified instances out of the total number of instances: